microsoft/NurseEmpowerment/setup.md

 ## Import solution

-The three different solutions can be found [here](Solutions/), download the zip files and navigate to https://make.powerapps.com/. <br>
+The different solutions can be found [here](Solutions/), download the zip files and navigate to https://make.powerapps.com/. <br>
 You can then import a new solution by clicking on **solutions** , **import** and upload the **Solution Zip File**

 <center><img src="images//setup/import.png" ></center>